aiven/devportal/docs/platform/howto/billing-google-cloud-platform-marketplace-subscription.rst

-Set up Google Cloud Marketplace for Aiven Services
+Set up Google Cloud Marketplace for Aiven services
 ==================================================

 Aiven makes its services available through the Google Cloud Marketplace on GCP.
 This article shows the steps needed to create a subscription that links the accounts.